The Mint Julep

 Mint Julep Month

-If you can, pre-chill your julep cups or glass tumblers before filling with crushed ice.
+If you can, pre-chill your julep cups or glass tumblers before filling them with crushed ice.
 This prevents the ice from melting too quickly.

 INGREDIENTS